akshay23khanna/netflix-analysis/README.md

 That starts the backend server and opens the frontend in your browser.
 Keep the server window open while viewing the site.

-## Deploy on Railway

-1. Push this repository to GitHub.
-2. In Railway, choose **New Project** → **Deploy from GitHub repo**.
-3. Select `akshay23khanna/netflix-analysis`.
-4. Railway will use `railway.json` and run `npm start`.
-5. Open the generated Railway domain after the deployment turns healthy.

-No environment variables are required.
-Railway provides `PORT` automatically.

 ## API